rqtl/qtl2/pages/rqtl2_functions.md

   common marker intervals and have the same strain distribution pattern, and create an index to a set of distinct SNPs, one per partition
+- `find_index_snp` - For a particular SNP, find the corresponding indexed SNP.

 ### Utility functions